mmfrenkel/encrypted-file-store/README.md

 ```
 $ ./bin/cstore extract -p <password> fruits apple.txt bananas.txt
 ```
 This will extract the file from the encrypted file store into the current directory, however it will not delete it from the encrypted file store.
 Upon extracting the file from the file store, the program will perform an integrity check to alert users if their file may have been corrupted or tampered with.
-It is important for users to get their password correct, or else the decryption of the file will not be successful (they will end up with a file that looks like jibberish!).
+It is important for users to get their password correct, or else the decryption of the file will not be successful.

 ### III.
 Delete

-In order to  delete the document from the archive:
+In order to  delete the document from the archive,:

 ```
 $ ./bin/cstore delete -p <password> fruits apple.txt bananas.txt
 ```
 Files are only deleted from an archive if users can be authenticated.
-If the user passes the wrong password, they will be unable to delete their file from the archive.
+If the user passes a wrong password, they will be unable to delete files from the archive until they get it right.

 ### IV.
 List